Incomplete markets: Failure of the standard complete markets model

-Many authors have argued that modeling incomplete markets and other sorts of financial frictions is crucial to explain the counterfactual predictions of the standard Complete Market models.
-The most notable example is the equity premium puzzle Mehra and Prescott (1985), where the Complete Market model failed to explain the historical high equity premium and low risk-free rate.
+Many authors have argued that modeling incomplete markets and other sorts of financial frictions is crucial to explain the counterfactual predictions of the standard complete markets models.
+The most notable example is the equity premium puzzle Mehra and Prescott (1985), where the complete markets model failed to explain the historical high equity premium and low risk-free rate.

-Along with the Equity premium puzzle other counterfactual implications of the Complete Market model are related to the empirical observations concerning individuals’ consumption, wealth and market transactions.
-For example, in a Complete Market framework, given that agents can fully insure against idiosyncratic risks, each individual's consumption must fluctuate as much as anyone else's, and the relative position in terms wealth distribution of an individual should not vary much over time.
+Along with the equity premium puzzle, other counterfactual implications of the complete markets model are related to the empirical observations concerning individuals’ consumption, wealth, and market transactions.
+For example, in a complete market framework, given that agents can fully insure against idiosyncratic risks, each individual's consumption must fluctuate as much as anyone else's, and the relative position in terms wealth distribution of an individual should not vary much over time.
 The empirical evidence suggests otherwise.
-Further, the individual consumptions are not highly correlated with each other and wealth holdings are very volatile.
+Further, consumption is not highly correlated across agents, and wealth holdings are volatile.

 Modeling market incompleteness

-In the economic and financial literature, a significant effort has been made in recent years to part from the setting of Complete Markets.
+In the economic and financial literature, a significant effort has been made in recent years to part from the setting of complete markets.
 Market incompleteness is modeled as an exogenous institutional structure or as an endogenous process.

 In the first approach, the economic models take as given the institutions and arrangements observed in actual economies.
 This approach has two advantages.
 First the structure of the model is similar to that of the Arrow–Debreu model to make it amenable to the powerful techniques of analysis developed for that framework.
 Second it is easy to compare model allocations with their empirical counterpart.
 Among the first papers using this approach, Diamond (1967) focused directly on the “realistic” market structure consisting of the stock and bond markets.

 The other set of models explicitly account for the frictions that could prevent full insurance, but derive the optimal risk-sharing endogenously.
 This literature has focused on information frictions.
 Risk sharing in private information models with asset accumulation and enforcement frictions.
 The advantage of this approach is that market incompleteness and the available state contingent claims respond to the economic environment, which makes the model appealing for policy experiments since it is less vulnerable to the Lucas critique.